 Previously, Eugene was drafted 8th overall by the Jacksonville Jaguars in the 2009 NFL Draft and later joined the Baltimore Ravens on a trade in 2013.
 Eugene enjoyed a 7 year NFL career and retired with long term health and family as a priority.

-Eugene is a supporter of the Drug Policy Alliance, Marijuana Policy Project and Doctors for Cannabis Regulation.
+Eugene serves on the Board of Doctors for Cannabis Regulation and HealthyUNow and is a supporter of the Drug Policy Alliance, Students for Sensible Drug Policy and Athletes for Care.

 He earned a Bachelor of Arts in Sociology from the University of Virginia.